idaholab/virtual_test_bed/doc/content/pbfhr/reflector.md

 where $k_s$ is the solid thermal conductivity, $T_s$ is the solid temperature, and $\dot{q}_s$ is the solid volumetric heat source, which for this application is zero.
-Solving the steady energy conservation in lieu of the transient equation will accelerate the approach to the coupled psuedo-steady state.
+Solving the steady energy conservation in lieu of the transient equation will accelerate the approach to the coupled pseudo-steady state.

 nekRS solves the incompressible Navier-Stokes equations,